Mushtari-Sadia/Whoopie/README.md

 # Whoopie
 L1-T2 Term Project.
-A collection of mini-games.
+A collection of mini-games: Uno, Wumpus World and Tic-Tac-Toe.